ilnp/ilnp-public-1/README.md

 1. A modifictaion to `glibc` ([here - ilnp-glibc-1](https://github.com/ilnp/ilnp-glibc-1)) so that names for nodes in `/etc/hosts` can be mapped to ILNP Identifier-Locator Vector (I-LV) values, and passed up to applications in `struct addrinfo` via calls to `getaddrinfo(3)`.
 2. Extensions to the Linux kernel v4.9 LTS ([here - ilnp-public-1](https://github.com/ilnp/ilnp-public-1)) to implement the ILNP functionality.

 Both are needed.
-Get ilnp-glibc-1 first, compile it, and install it.
-Then build the kernel in ilnp-public-1 using the new version of glibc.
+First, get the modified version of `glibc` in ilnp-glibc-1, compile it, and install it.
+Then, build the kernel in ilnp-public-1, using the new version of `glibc`.

 ## Thank you